DRC Frequently Asked Questions

 Are the NSCH data files available to the public? [return to top]

-What can I expect when I request a DRC Indicator dataset? [return to top]
+What can I expect when I request a DRC constructed data set? [return to top]

-Once we have received a request form and signed Data Use Agreement from you, we will send you an e-mail with information on how to access your account and download a compressed folder containing the dataset and supplementary information.
+Once we have received a completed Order Form and signed Terms and Conditions from you, we will send you an e-mail with links to download a compressed folder containing the selected data set and supplementary information.
 This process typically takes less than 2 business days.
-Using your assigned username and password, you will be able to download a zip file containing the dataset, codebook, and other relevant documentation.
-You can access your “My Requests” page anytime to make a request for other datasets and/or codebooks.

 Can I get a list of publications that have used the surveys hosted on the DRC? [return to top]